-- 603-pin socket -The connector which mates the Intel® XeonTM processor to the motherboard.
+- 603-pin socket The connector which mates the processor to the motherboard.
 The 603-pin socket is a surface mount technology (SMT), zero insertion force (ZIF) socket utilizing solder ball attachment to the platform.
-See the 603 Pin Socket Design Guidelines for details regarding this socket. - FC-BGA (Flip Chip Ball Grid Array) package- Microprocessor packaging using "flip chip" design, where the processor is attached to the substrate face-down, within a ball grid array package.
-This package is then mounted onto an interposer to interface with the platform. - Intel® XeonTM processor The entire product including processor core in its OLGA or FC-BGA package, integrated heat spreader (IHS), and interposer. - Integrated Heat Spreader (IHS) The surface used to attach a heatsink or other thermal solution to the processor. - Interposer The structure on which the processor core package and I/O pins are mounted. - OLGA (Organic Land Grid Array) Package Microprocessor packaging using "flip chip" design, where the processor is attached to the substrate face-down for better signal integrity, more efficient heat removal and lower inductance, within an organic land grid array package. - Processor core The processor's execution engine.
-All AC timing and signal integrity specifications are to the pads of the processor core. - Processor Information ROM (PIR)-A memory device located on the Intel Xeon processor and accessible via the System Management Bus (SMBus) which contains information regarding the processor's features.
-This device is shared with scratch EEPROM.
-The PIR is programmed during manufacturing and is write-protected.
-See Section 7.4 for details on the PIR. - Retention mechanism-The support pieces that are mounted through the motherboard and to the chassis wall to provide added support and retention for processor heatsinks. - Scratch EEPROM (Electrically Erasable, Programmable Read-Only Memory)-A memory device located on the Intel Xeon processor and addressable via the SMBus which can be used by the OEM to store information useful for system management.
-See Section 7.4 for details on the Scratch EEPROM.

-• SMBus-System Management Bus.
+See the 603 Pin Socket Design Guidelines for details regarding this socket. - FC-BGA (Flip Chip Ball Grid Array) Package Microprocessor package using "flip chip" design, where the processor is attached to the substrate face-down, within a ball grid array package.
+This package is then mounted onto an interposer to interface with the platform. - Intel® XeonTM processor MP The entire product including processor core in its OLGA or FC-BGA package, integrated heat spreader (IHS), and interposer.
+For this document, the terms "Intel Xeon processor MP" or "the processor" Intel Xeon processor MP. - Integrated Heat Spreader (IHS) The surface used to attach a heatsink or other thermal solution to the Intel Xeon processor MP.
+See Section 4.0 for specific details. - Interposer The structure on which the processor core package and I/O pins are mounted. - OEM-Original Equipment Manufacturer. - OLGA (Organic Land Grid Array) Package Microprocessor package using "flip chip" design, where the processor is attached to the substrate face-down for better signal integrity, more efficient heat removal and lower inductance, within an organic land grid array package. - Processor core The processor's execution engine.
+All AC timing and signal integrity specifications are to the pads of the processor core. - Processor Information ROM (PIR)-A memory device located on the processor and accessible via the System Management Bus (SMBus) which contains information regarding the processor's features.
+This device is shared with scratch EEPROM, is programmed during manufacturing and is write-protected.
+See Section 7.4 for details on the PIR. - Retention mechanism The support pieces that are mounted through the motherboard and to the chassis wall to provide added support and retention for processor heatsinks. - Scratch EEPROM (Electrically Erasable, Programmable Read-Only Memory)-A memory device located on the processor and addressable via the SMBus which can be used by the OEM to store information useful for system management.
+See Section 7.4 for details on the Scratch EEPROM. - SMBus-System Management Bus.
 A two-wire interface through which simple system and power management related devices can communicate with the rest of the system.
 It is based on the principals of the operation of the IC two-wire serial bus from Phillips Semiconductor\.